wlmwng/us-right-media-config/README.md

 3. restore the Elasticsearch container by removing any existing data volume and replacing it with a new volume containing the backup data [(see the demo instructions)](https://github.com/wlmwng/docker-elastic-demo#restore-from-backup)

-**Once scraping completes, the `esdata-wailam-20211020-fixed-indices.tar.gz` will be replaced with a backup containing all (re-)tweets and scraped articles.
-The Elasticsearch documents containing media outlet articles will have a `googleword2vec_article_maintext` key (for news event clustering).**
+**Once scraping completes, the `esdata-wailam-20211020.tar.gz` will be replaced with a backup containing all (re-)tweets and scraped articles.**